Nanook/GrindCore.net/README.md

 Published to nuget as [GrindCore](https://www.nuget.org/packages/GrindCore) and supports multiple platforms.

 This library is in the early stages of development.
 There may be many breaking changes over the following months.
+Error handling and bounds checking is minimal.

 ## Overview